Merger and post-merger of binary neutron stars with a quark-hadron crossover equation of state

-To estimate quantitatively the peak frequencies together with their uncertainties, in this work we employ a Markov Chain Monte Carlo (MCMC) fitting method \cite{Foreman_Mackey_2013} based on Bayesian inference.
+To estimate quantitatively the peak frequencies together with their uncertainty range, we employ a Markov Chain Monte Carlo fitting method \cite{Foreman_Mackey_2013} based on Bayesian inference \cite{gelmanbda04}.
 We fit the $f_{1}$ peak with a Gaussian model and the $f_{2}$ peak with a model that considers skewness.
-The latter has been chosen to describe the decay of the mode and the frequency shift during the transient phase \cite{takami2015, rezzolla2016}.
-See Supplemental material for details.
+The latter has been chosen to describe the decay of the mode and the frequency shift during the transient phase \cite{takami2015, rezzolla2016} (see also Sec. \uppercase\expandafter{\romannumeral3} of the Supplemental Material).

-Comparing the values of $f_2$ for different EOSs and BNS masses gives us important clues on how to discriminate observationally different types of quark dynamics in the high-density end of EOSs.
-Figure~\ref{fig:f2} shows the result of our fit for $f_{2}$ and its 68\% uncertainty bands for different EOSs and binary masses.
+As is well known, the relations between the values of $f_2$ in different configurations are similar to the respective relations between the values of $n_{\rm max}$ (on average) since post-merger frequencies are related to compactness or average density \cite{Luca2008, bauswein2012a, hotokezaka2013, takami2014, takami2015, bernuzzi2015}, but comparing the values of $f_2$ for different EOSs and BNS masses gives important clues on how to discriminate observationally different types of quark dynamics in the high-density end of EOSs.
+Figure~\ref{fig:f2} shows the fitting results of $f_{2}$ for different EOSs and binary masses, with their 68\% fitting uncertainty, which is comparable to the numerical accuracy of our simulations (see Sec. \uppercase\expandafter{\romannumeral2} of the Supplemental Material).

-For all masses, $f_2$ for QHC19-{\it stiff} is lower than for the Togashi EOS, and this is related to the lower compactness of the merged object, which is in turn related to the pronounced peak in sound speed for QHC19-{\it stiff}.
-Note that, in case of EOSs with a first-order phase transition, $f_2$ may instead be (or become) considerably higher than the one expected from estimations of the EOS obtained from inspiral GW observational data \cite{Bauswein2019}, which probe the EOS at lower densities.
-This means that it would be relatively simple to distinguish observationally whether a QHC with a pronounced sound-speed peak or a first-order phase transition has occurred.

-For QHC19-{\it soft}, except for our lowest-mass case, $f_{2}$ is higher than that for the Togashi EOS.
-An $f_2$ higher than expected from inspiral observation by an amount like seen in our results may also hint at a weak first-order phase transition \cite{Bauswein2019}, and thus, in this case, distinguishing observationally EOSs with a QHC or a weak first-order phase transition would be challenging.